MrAlexSee/InterviewTopics/README.md

 ### Standard Library

 [C++ Standard Library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library): a collection of classes and functions.
-Collections do not have thread-safety guarantees.
+Collections do not have thread-safety guarantees for multiple writers.

 *TODO*